sebaspv/do-it-in-keras/README.md

 Is your code not working, even after copy-pasting it from the main source?

-Do all of these examples only work on MNIST or CIFAR datasets, making it not possible to use your own dataset?
+Do all of the examples only work on MNIST or CIFAR datasets, making it not possible to use your own dataset?

 Well, not anymore!
 Do it in Keras includes a lot of famous deep learning techniques in the format of Jupyter Notebooks, all done in the [Keras](https://keras.io/) deep learning library.